TomokiMiyauci/aleph-plugin-mdx/README.md

 ## Note

-This plugin depends on [xdm@1.9.1](https://www.npmjs.com/package/xdm/v/1.9.1).
+This plugin depends on [xdm@1.12.2](https://www.npmjs.com/package/xdm/v/1.12.2).

 After `xdm@1.6.0`, it cannot be used as it is with the Deno runtime from Registry such as esm.sh and skypack.

 Therefore, we are intentionally adjusting the dependencies.

-xdm already has a `3.x.x` version, so we will keep up with it in future updates.
+xdm already has a `3.x.x` version, It is not possible to follow the version any further by simply adjusting the version of the dependencies.

 ## License